peterc/vectorstore/README.md

 # VectorStore

 A pure Ruby library for storing and querying vectors with optional 1 bit quantization.
 It provides an easy-to-use interface for adding vectors, computing cosine similarity, finding the closest vectors, and serializing to JSON.
-It also features quantized storage for **significantly** reduced memory requirements.
+It also features a 1 bit quantization mode for **significantly** reduced memory requirements, suitable for high dimensional vectors.

 > [!NOTE]
 > VectorStore is a simple, pure Ruby approach.
 For anything beyond local, low level volumes and experiments, consider [sqlite-vec](https://github.com/asg017/sqlite-vec), using Postgres with pgvector, or full-fat platforms like [Pinecone.](https://www.pinecone.io/)